 What the standard says (ASME B30.9—Slings):

 “A visual inspection for damage shall be performed by the user or designated person each day or shift the sling is used.
-A complete inspection for damage shall be performed periodically by a designated person, at least annually.
+A complete inspection for damage shall be performed periodically by a designated person, at least a minimum of at least every 12 months.
 Written records of most recent periodic inspection shall be maintained.”

 To make matters worse, some of the slings were in terrible condition and were removed from service and disposed of.
-Needless to say, the customer had us include the nylon web slings in their annual inspections going forward.
-They went from “almost compliant” to fully complaint to the B30.9 standard.
+Needless to say, the customer had us include the nylon web slings in their periodic inspections going forward.
+They went from “almost compliant” to fully compliant to the B30.9 standard.